Skip to main content

 Applying for Financial Aid

 All students are encouraged to complete the Free Application for Federal Student Aid (FAFSA).
-Your VAEB (Veterans Affairs education benefits) does not affect your eligibility to apply for financial aid.
+Your Veterans Affairs education benefits (VAEB) does not affect your eligibility to apply for financial aid.
 You can go to the Financial Aid website for more information: https://financialaid.sonoma.edu/how-apply

-*Note: Before seeking private student loans, students can contact Julia Ibañez, the school certifying official (SCO), for further guidance at: julia.ibanez@sonoma.edu or by phone: (707) 664-3173.
+*Note: Before seeking private student loans, students can contact Julia Ibañez, SCO, for further guidance at: [email protected] or by phone: (707) 664-3173.
 A drop-in financial aid representative is also available to speak to in Seawolf Services located on the 1st floor of Salazar Hall.

 CDR (Cohort Default Rate)